piskotk/web-rating-creativity/README.md

-# web-rating-creativity
+# Web page for Rating Creativity
-Web page for rating creativity
+Personal webpage through which people can access the rating creativity application.